A Class of Models for Large Zero-inflated Spatial Data: Introduction

 In this study, we introduce a computationally efficient approach for fitting a broad range of two-part models to high-dimensional zero-inflated spatial data.
 We use projection-based intrinsic conditional autoregression (PICAR) \citep{lee2021picar} to reduce the dimensions of and correlation between the spatial random effects in two-part spatial models.
 The PICAR method represents the spatial random effects using empirical basis functions based on the Moran's I statistic and piecewise linear basis functions.
-Various basis representations have been directly or indirectly used to model spatial data; for instance, predictive processes \citep{Banerjee2008Gaussian}, random projections \citep{Guan_Haran_2018, guan2019fast, Banerjee2013, park2020reduced}, Moran's basis for areal models \citep{hughes2013dimension}, stochastic partial differential equations \citep{Lindgren2011}, kernel convolutions \citep{higdon1998process}, eigenvector spatial filtering \citep{griffith2003spatial}, and multi-resolution basis functions \citep{nychka2015multiresolution,katzfuss2017multi}, among others.
+Various basis representations have been directly or indirectly used to model spatial data; for instance, predictive processes \citep{Banerjee2008Gaussian}, random projections \citep{Guan_Haran_2018, guan2019fast, Banerjee2013, park2020reduced}, Moran's basis for areal models \citep{hughes2013dimension}, stochastic partial differential equations \citep{Lindgren2011}, kernel convolutions \citep{higdon1998process}, eigenvector spatial filtering \citep{griffith2003spatial}, and multi-resolution basis functions \citep{nychka2015multiresolution,katzfuss2017multi}, among others. \citet{hughes2013dimension} made a significant contribution in modeling large binary and count spatial datasets within the discrete spatial domain while de-confounding the spatial random effects; however, their methods does not extend to zero-inflated spatial data nor spatial datasets in the continuous domain.

 To our knowledge, this is the first approach that readily lends itself to wide range of user-specified spatial two-part models while also reducing computational costs for large datasets.
 We demonstrate the applicability of our proposed approach (PICAR-Z) via simulation studies as well as two real-world applications - a bivalve species abundance dataset and ice thickness measurements in West Antarctica.
-Because our approach allows for efficient inference, it allows us to more thoroughly explore the advantages (and disadvantages) various modeling choices in two-part models than was previously possible.
+Because our approach allows for efficient inference, it enables practitioners to thoroughly explore the advantages (and disadvantages) of various modeling choices in two-part models than was previously possible.

 The rest of the manuscript is as follows.
 In Section \ref{Sec:ZeroInflatedModels}, we introduce the general two-part modeling framework for zero-inflated data.
 We also provide an overview of spatial two-part models and examine the inherent modeling and computational challenges.
 In section \ref{Sec:PICARZ}, we propose a computationally efficient approach to fit high-dimensional spatial two-part models (PICAR-Z) and provide some implementation guidelines.
 We demonstrate the utility of PICAR-Z through four different simulation studies in Section \ref{Sec:SimulationStudy} as well as two high-dimensional environmental datasets in Section \ref{Sec:Applications}.
 Finally, a summary and directions for future research are provided in Section \ref{Sec:Discussion}.